awell-health/awell-extensions/extensions/awell/README.md

 **Data points:**

-- Result: a boolean indicating whether the patient is already enrolled in another care flow that matches your criteria (status & care flow definition id)
+- result: a boolean indicating whether the patient is already enrolled in another care flow that matches your criteria (status & care flow definition id)
+- numberOfResults: the number of care flows found for the patient that match the criteria.
-- Care flow IDs: a comma-separated string of care flow ids that matched your search criteria.
+- careFlowIds: a comma-separated string of care flow ids that matched your search criteria.
 It will be empty when the result is `false` because then there are no other care flow ids that match your criteria.

 ### Search patients by patient code